photoprism/photoprism-docs/docs/setup.md

 ### Step 2: Run ###

-Open a terminal, go to the directory in which you saved the config file and run this command to start the application:
+Open a terminal, go to the directory in which you saved the config file and run this command to start the server:

 ```
 docker-compose up -d